 Elite status is earned by:

-- Earning a certain number of FREE SPIRIT miles over a designated time period
+- Earning a certain number of Free Spirit points over a designated time period

 - Spending a certain amount of money on base fares over a designated time period

-The best way to earn FREE SPIRIT miles is to fly on Spirit, spend money on its Bank of America co-branded credit card, or participate with its partner programs.
+The best way to earn Free Spirit points is to fly on Spirit, spending on its Bank of America co-branded credit cards, or participate with its partner programs.

-When Spirit Airline miles are earned, those miles can then be used to book an award flight on Spirit’s website.
+When Spirit Airline points are earned, those points can then be used to book an award flight on Spirit’s website.

 The loyalty program is free to join by filling out this application.

-After you join the FREE SPIRIT program, you’ll have the ability to earn and redeem miles for an award flight, in addition to working your way toward elite status.
+After you join the Free Spirit program, you’ll have the ability to earn and redeem points for an award flight, in addition to working your way toward elite status.

 Viewing Your Account Activity

-FREE SPIRIT mileage activity can be accessed by logging into your account, clicking your name at the top of the page, and clicking STATEMENTS.
+Free Spirit mileage activity can be accessed by logging into your account, clicking your name at the top of the page, and clicking My Account, then Activity.